Kimberley (given name)

-Kimberly (also Kimberley or Kimmberly) is a male and female given name of Old English origin.
+Kimberley (also Kimberly or Kimberlee) is a unisex given name of Old English origin.
 John Wodehouse, 1st Earl of Kimberley, a place in Norfolk, England, popularised the name by giving it to a town in South Africa and a region in Australia.
 The first element, Kimber, reflects various Old English personal names; in the case of the Earldom in Norfolk this first appeared as Chineburlai in 1086 and seems to mean "clearing of a woman called Cyneburg (Cyneburga in Latin)".
 The second element is the Old English leah or leigh "meadow, clearing in a woodland".